Skip to content

 • Emo/Scene: Emotional and expressive, layered fashion, dramatic makeup

-• Grunge: Flannel, messy aesthetic, raw and unfiltered, 90s-inspired
+• Grunge: Flannel, messy aesthetic, unfiltered 90s-inspired

-• Cyberpunk/Futuristic: Neon, tech-inspired, cybernetic aesthetics
+• Cyberpunk: Neon, tech-inspired, cybernetic aesthetics

 • Tattoo-focused: Heavy tattoo coverage as primary identity marker

-• E-girl: Internet culture meets alt aesthetic, digital native
+• E-girl: Internet culture meets alt aesthetic, digital-native

-Visual Consistency
+Visual Consistency Is Non-Negotiable

-• Photography style: Consistent editing, consistent lighting mood, consistent composition
+• Photography style: Consistent editing, consistent lighting mood, consistent composition approach.

 Content Strategy for Alt Creators